 Grace and truth: Jesus personifies these two essential qualities of the Christian life and shows us how to life them out in balance.
-This article by Donna Hart, PhD, appeared first here at her website and is used with permission.
+This article by Dr. Donna Hart, PhD, appeared first here at her website and is used with her permission.

 We often hear that the Christian life is all about becoming like Jesus.
 But what does it look like to do that in everyday life?